 Consumer prices rose 1.5% in the 12 months to June, following a 1.2% gain in May.
 The increase in the Consumer Price Index (CPI) was led by higher prices for the purchase of passenger vehicles and, to a lesser extent, for electricity.

-It is interesting that electricity, allegedly the fuel of the future is now having the same issues that gasoline is having?
+It is interesting that electricity, allegedly the fuel of the future, is now facing issues.
+These issues are similar to those gasoline is experiencing.

 The cost of electricity rose 5.9% year over year in June, mostly as a result of increases in Ontario, Alberta and British Columbia.